-As the nation’s largest chapter of the Black Law Students Association (BLSA), Harvard BLSA is proud of our rich heritage on the Harvard Law School campus and in the community.
-Harvard BLSA is an organization founded on four pillars: to Build, Lead, Serve, and Advocate, for our community and for our people.
+The Harvard Black Law Students Association (Harvard BLSA) is ecstatic to congratulate and welcome the newest members of the Harvard Law School community.
+As one of the largest chapters of the National Black Law Students Association, Harvard BLSA is proud of our rich heritage on the Harvard Law School campus and in the community.
+Harvard BLSA is an organization founded on four pillars: to Build, Lead, Serve, and Advocate for our community and for our people.
 Decades after our founding, we continue to take pride in this noble mission.

-We’ll have some fun while we’re at it.
+I promise, we’ll also have quite a bit of fun while we’re at it.

 2013-2014 Harvard BLSA President